mazisi/Mazisi-Msebele/README.md

 Hi there!
-I'm Mazisi Msebele, a fullstack software developer with 5 years of experience building web applications.
+I'm Mazisi Msebele, a Software Developer with 5 years of experience building web applications.
 I am passionate about creating robust and user-friendly software that solves real-world problems.

-In my career, I have worked with a wide range of technologies, including **JavaScript, PhP, Laravel, Wordpress, VueJs, React, Bootstrap, Tailwind, LaravelLivewire, AlpineJs and AWS** and I am always eager to learn new skills and explore new technologies.
+In my career, I have worked with a wide range of technologies, including **JavaScript, PhP, Laravel, Wordpress, VueJs, React, Bootstrap, Tailwind, LaravelLivewire and  AlpineJs** and I am always eager to learn new skills and explore new technologies.
 I enjoy collaborating with other developers and  to ensure that the software I create meets business needs and exceeds user expectations.